 - 1. Upon receiving an appeal, the committee will notify in writing the faculty members involved in the grade challenge, which shall include a statement of the facts and evidence to be presented by the student. - 2.
-The committee shall provide to the faculty member involved and the student making the appeal written notification of their right to appear at a hearing to be held before the

-- department, college, or school representative committee, together with the notification of the date, time, and place of the meeting. - 3.
+The committee shall provide to the faculty member involved and the student making the appeal written notification of their right to appear at a hearing to be held before the department, college, or school representative committee, together with the notification of the date, time, and place of the meeting. - 3.
 The administrative procedure is not adversarial in nature; the formal rules of evidence do not apply. - 4.
-The final decision of this committee will be forwarded to the student, instructor, the Academic Division Chair, and to the Vice President of Academics and Student Services involved.
+The final decision of this committee will be forwarded to the student, instructor, the Academic Division Chair/ Associate Dean of Academics and Assessment, and to the Vice President of Academics and Student Services involved.
 If the decision requires a change of grade, the instructor will take action in accordance with the committee's decision. - 5.
 If the instructor does not act within 10 college working days, the Academic Division Chair will make any necessary grade adjustment. - 6.
 In the case of grade appeals, the Vice President of Academics and Student Services functions as the president's designee, therefore, implementation of this decision will end the appeal procedure.

-dent's Name
+This form must be completed for emester or term r each student w ho is to receive an "I" grade at the end of a

-ient s Name Social Security Number
+tudent's Name Social Security Number

-N Course No. Section Title in which the "I" is to be given
+CRN Course N o.
+Section Title in which the "I" is to be given

-nester of Term/Year Faculty Name
+emester of Term/Year Faculty Name

-rk to be completed:
+Vork to be completed:

-nments:
+comments:

+the course is which the 67?

-the course in which the "I" grade was received ll automatically be changed to a grade of "F".
+he student must complete the r the course in which the "I" grade was received I automatically be changed to a grade of "F".

-ulty Signature Date

-White - Records Office Yellow - Division O Chairperson Pink - Faculty Gold - Student
+ne student must complete the r